Load from a Data Warehouse

 Data warehouse file descriptors

 For data warehouses, you run a SQL query to get the data.
 The file descriptor has three valid formats.
-You can simply provide the file URI.
+You can simply provide the SQL query statement.
 Or, you can provide optional configuration details, either in a JSON file or as inline JSON content.

 DEFINE FILENAME file_name = "$[data source name]:[SQL]";